SAP/open-ux-tools/packages/environment-check/README.md

     $ envcheck --destination <DESTINATION> --output <OUTPUT> <WORKSPACE_ROOT>

 Options
-    --destination       destination to perform deep check, multiple destionations can be passed --output            json | markdown | verbose | zip format for output, if not specified all messages   except 'info' are shown
+    --destination       destination or stored SAP system to perform deep check, multiple destinations can be passed --output            json | markdown | verbose | zip format for output, if not specified all messages   except 'info' are shown

     <WORKSPACE_ROOT*>   path the root folder of a workspace.
 Multiple roots can be defined.
 We search for apps with destinations in workspaces